iugamarian/bshplyr/README.md

 3) Put SDCARD in

-4) Apply power, listen and delete or next, remove player, remembers last song played.
+4) Apply 5V power, listen and delete or next, remove 5V power, it remembers last song played.

 5) When you consider there is no more music to be deleted, make a backup of /root/music and rename the backup to selected-music-YY-MM-DD